Alberta needs to do more than tell Ottawa, “hands off the golden goose!”

 Sure, cap-and-trade could have been bad for Alberta, but a regulatory approach could (don’t quote me as saying “will”) also be bad news, regardless of whether or not it allows Minister Kent to meet his 178-million-ton challenge.
 Premier Stelmach is right to be engaged on this issue, but simply telling Ottawa to keep its hands off the golden goose is not likely to be enough.
 We need to get off the defensive and on to the offensive (and I don’t mean more billboards), and start leading the discourse on GHG emissions policy instead of running from it.
 There is no question we have both the most to gain and the most to lose.

-2 responses to “Alberta needs to do more than tell Ottawa, “hands off the golden goose!””
+2 thoughts on “Alberta needs to do more than tell Ottawa, “hands off the golden goose!””

 The reason Ottawa needs to get involved is that Alberta’s mismanagement risks killing the canada good that laid the golden egg.